Hannah Banana: Plot

 Chris does poorly on a test at school and blames the Evil Monkey living in his closet.
-Later, Stewie, a self-proclaimed Hannah Montana fan, learns that Miley Cyrus is having a concert in Quahog.
-Tickets to the show are sold out, leaving him unable to attend the show.
-Brian makes fun of Stewie for watching Hannah Montana, but seeing him cry about not being able to attend the show is not enough to persuade him to help Stewie get tickets, but he concedes when Stewie blackmails him by killing one of his brothers with an explosive dog collar and threatens to kill the other seven dogs from the litter.

 Chris sets up a camera in his room to capture the monkey.
 However, when that fails, Chris lures the monkey into a trap with free monkey food and catches him.
 The family is taken aback when Chris proves the monkey is real, but are less impressed by Meg showing her own evil albeit larger monkey, accusing her of mocking Chris.
-However, Chris's monkey turns out not to be evil after all, as he reveals that he got home from work one day and caught his wife cheating on him.
-Depressed after the divorce, which cost him his job and his house, he moved into Chris's closet until he got back on his feet and has lived there for nine years.
-The monkey also reveals that the scary expression is the face he makes when thinking, the reason for him trembling was due to suffering from copper deficiency, and this whole time, he had really been trying to talk to Chris (pointing at him was his only way at trying to start a conversation with him).
-The monkey apologises to Chris for terrorizing him and wishes to start over, even if he did not mean it that way.
+However, Chris's monkey turns out not to be evil after all, as he reveals that nine years prior, he got home from work one day and caught his wife cheating on him.
+Depressed after the divorce, which cost him his job and his house, he moved into Chris's closet.
+The monkey also reveals that the scary expression is the face he makes when thinking, the reason for him trembling while pointing at Chris was due to suffering from copper deficiency, and this whole time, he had really been trying to talk to Chris.
+The monkey apologizes to Chris for unintentionally terrorizing him and wishes to start over.
 Chris is at first unconvinced, but when the monkey helps him write a book report, he is surprised to receive a passing grade, and the two become great friends.
 Chris realizes that the monkey has spent more time with him than his dad Peter.